EnChung913/DBMS_FinalProj/docs/diary.md

 [2025-12-9 15:14]
 I finished the user application function.
 Now users can apply for a company or department account.
 Admin can review these applications in the admin dashboard.
 Now is the pruge and export function.

+[2025-12-9 16:33]
+I finally finished the admin functions (backup and purge).
+Admin can now backup the whole database to a sql file and download it.
+Besides, admin can preview the data that would be purged in the next scheduled task run.
+Next step, perhaps optimize the push recommendation function and set user to admin, remove user, company search student function.
+The recommendation function should involve the course records of the student.